 - Mr. Trevor NGUYEN, APRU Esports Fellowship Program

 - Mr. James YUEN, The Hong Kong University of Science and Technology

 APRU invites students of the Asia Pacific Rim to showcase their digital art skills to influence the gaming industry.
 Students are invited to design a cast of characters and/or game bosses for their original game idea which reflect students’ vision to shape an equitable, sustainable, and inclusive world.

-Contest Submission Deadline: August 22 at 12noon (Hong Kong Time)
+Contest Submission Deadline: September 23 at 12noon (Hong Kong Time) (Deadline Extended)

 APRU invites students of the Asia Pacific Rim to participate in the Rampage Invitational Tournament to build community and connectivity through competition.
 In a 5v5 Valorant title, we wish to inspire students’ connectivity and support for one another.